gretab5802/mujoco-go2-ppo/README.md

-# Training a Unitree Go2 Quadruped to walk forward in MuJoCo using Reinforcement Learning policy gradient algorithms (primarily PPO)
+# Training a Unitree Go2 Quadruped locomotion in MuJoCo using PPO